 Natural dyeing is a relatively straightforward process, but without an understanding of what goes on at each step, the whole ordeal can seem a bit like potion making: add this salt here, stir there, and hope for the best.

-I can’t recommend enough the importance of reading and cross-referencing several resources (print and digital) when diving deeper into natural dyes.
+I can’t emphasize enough the importance of reading and cross-referencing several resources (print and digital) when diving deeper into natural dyes.
 The different opinions and perspectives can easily become overwhelming but do really prove the point that this art is personal and inexact.
-Each person has a slightly different experience because of all the different uncontrolled factors at play.
+Each person will have a slightly different experience because of all the different uncontrolled factors at play.

 Here we will go over the basic justification for each step of the basic dyeing process, and why you might consider deviating from typical practices.
 For the specific how-tos of this process, you can refer to the links at the end of this post.